 Culture of Safety

-We are Amy and Erin (a.k.a.
-“Kyren”) .
+We are Amy and Kyren.
 Both of us are black belts.
 Amy is a social worker, and Kyren has spent decades studying and practicing mindfulness and meditation.
 We look forward to meeting you and working with you to create a Culture of Safety.

-Empowerment-Based Violence Prevention is an approach to violence prevention that helps individuals enhance their safety by helping them understand, maximize, and increase their own strength.
-Culture of Safety recognizes that people feel safer when they know they can physically defend themselves if necessary, so most of our trainings include a physical self-defense section.
-And we further recognize that safety strategies that rely entirely on physical self-defense can only be effective in a physical altercation.
+Empowerment-Based Self-Defense (ESD) helps people enhance their safety by helping them understand, maximize, and increase their own strength.
+Culture of Safety knows that people feel safer when they know they can physically defend themselves if necessary, so most of our trainings include a physical self-defense section.
+And we also recognize that safety strategies that rely entirely on physical self-defense can only be effective in a physical fight.
 Knowing that our clients do not want to fight if they don’t have to, Culture of Safety teaches students how to notice and respond to people behaving unsafely in their environments long before a fight happens, allowing them to prevent most violence before it starts.
 The result is a comprehensive approach to enhanced personal safety.

 For inquiries, use the contact form below: